 As mentioned earlier, the Tran Dynasty renamed Hoa Lư to Trường Yến in the early 13th Century.
 In 1398, the Tran Thuan Tong dynasty changed it once again – this time to Thiên Quan.

 In the third year of the reign of King Minh Mang of the Nguyễn Dynasty (1822), the name of Thanh Bình region (where Hoa Lư is located) was changed to Ninh Binh.
-Although it remained a region within Thanh Hóa province, it was officially designated as the Ninh Binh state during the 10th year of King Minh Mang’s reign (1829), the beginnings of the modern province we know as Ninh Binh.
+Although it remained a region within Thanh Hóa province, it was officially designated as the Ninh Binh state during the 10th year of King Minh Mang’s reign (1829), the beginnings of the modern province we know it today.

 Over a century later in 1976, Ninh Binh was merged with nearby Ha Nam province renamed to the Hà Nam-Ninh Province.